sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 4.8.7 =
+= 4.8.8 =
-* Enhancement: Debug Mode (when enabled, database entries related to images can be inspected by support); Fix: Hide Featured Media (not working); Fix: menu settings not working due wrong REST route.
+* Enhancement: a dialog has been added to the settings to notify you when an option is saved; Fix: img tag was breaking when the post title contained HTML.